kaliatech/website-kaliatech/src/content/blog/2011/20110805-software-framework-for-robotics.md

 ---

-title: "Software Framework for Robotics"
+title: 'Software Framework for Robotics'
 createdAt: 2011-08-05
 description: Framework for interfacing a computer to the physical world.
 category: projects
 ---

 <p class="lead">Basis for experimentation around interfacing a computer to the physical world.</p>